Yong Ying: Tuanlian history

-Tuanlian (Chinese: 團練) is the Chinese term for localised village militias created in the Zhou dynasty.
-In May 1645, Ming rebel leader Li Zicheng (Chinese: 李自成) was killed by a tuanlian of local landowners in Hubei province.
+Tuanlian (團練) is the Chinese term for localised village militias created in the Zhou dynasty.
+In May 1645, Ming rebel leader Li Zicheng was killed by a tuanlian of local landowners in Hubei province.

 During the Jiaqing reign, with the corrupt and ineffective official military establishment of the Eight Banners and Green Standard Army incapable of curbing the White Lotus Rebellion, the Qing court began to order local gentry and landowners in all ten provinces to organise tuanlian for self-defense, with both funding and control in the hands of local gentry and landowners.

 Yong

 Yong (Chinese:勇), literally "braves", was the official name for members of the militia, which was recruited from the local civilian (Han Chinese) population.
 These "braves" were grouped into units or battalions (ying), known as the "Yong Ying".
 Yong were not regarded as part of the official imperial army of Eight Banners or Green Standard, with their funding and logistics provided by civilian society, not the imperial governments.

 The Xiang Army, a "Yung-ying" army in Qing dynasty China, was separate from the Manchu Eight Banners and Green Standard Army.
 It used modern weapons and the officers were never rotated, so relationships formed between officers and the troops, unlike in the Green Standard and Banner forces.